Received And Deposited Tuition Journal Entry

 Journal Entry For Tuition Fess Received / Earned And Deposited Into Bank

-Here, we will study about, ” Received Tuition Fees, which is an example of Service Revenue Account, By An Educational Institution i.e., School, College, University, etc., From Students And Then Deposited Tuition Fees Into The Bank Account Of An Educational Institution” .
+Here, we will study about, ” Received Tuition Fees, which is an example of Service Revenue Account, by Educational Institutions i.e., Schools, Colleges, Universities, Academies, etc., From Students And Then Deposited Tuition Fees Into The Bank Accounts Of these Educational Institutions” .

 Tuition Fees Received On Account / On Credit